Chunngai/aes-papers/README.md

       Responding to the increasing need for automated writing evaluation (AWE) systems to assess language use beyond lexis and grammar (Burstein et al., 2016), we introduce a new approach to identify rhetorical features of stance in academic English writing.
 Drawing on the discourse-analytic framework of engagement in the Appraisal analysis (Martin & White, 2005), we manually annotated 4,688 sentences (126,411 tokens) for eight rhetorical stance categories (e.g., PROCLAIM, ATTRIBUTION) and additional discourse elements.
 We then report an experiment to train machine learning models to identify and categorize the spans of these stance expressions.
 The best-performing model (RoBERTa + LSTM) achieved macro-averaged F1 of .7208 in the span identification of stance-taking expressions, slightly outperforming the intercoder reliability estimates before adjudication (F1 = .6629).
     </details>
 + **Towards Extracting and Understanding the Implicit Rubrics of Transformer Based Automatic Essay Scoring Models**
-  + Authors: James Fiacco, David Adamson, Carolyn Ros
+  + Authors: James Fiacco, David Adamson, Carolyn Rose
   + Conference: ACL
   + Link: https://aclanthology.org/2023.bea-1.20/
   + <details>